colorles/Voided.to-Authentication-CSharp/README.md

  A C# Code to help you integerate Voided.To Auth system to your own tools

 ## Getting Started
-You will need to add referenc for :
+You will need to add reference for :
 ### - Newtonsoft.Json
 ### - JWT
 ## Preferance